isxcode/react-keycap/.github/ISSUE_TEMPLATE/keycap-issues.md

 ---
-name: for react-keycap
+name: React Keycap Issues
-about: only about react-keycap issues
+about: Only for react keycap issues
 title:
-labels: react-keycap
+labels:
-assignees: ispong
+assignees:
 ---

 <!--